Ekumen-OS/ros2_testing_workshop_roscon_es_25/modules/module_2/doc/README.md

 In ROS 2, **SRP** and **DIP** are the most relevant.
 Separating algorithmic logic from middleware allows algorithms to be validated independently, while abstracting dependencies makes it straightforward to substitute real inputs with mocks during tests.

 A recommended practice is to implement core algorithms using ROS-agnostic libraries such as `Eigen` for linear algebra or `PCL` for point cloud processing.
-This reduces coupling to ROS distribution APIs, increases portability, and ensures that the algorithm can be maintained and tested independently of the ROS version in use.
+This reduces coupling to ROS distribution APIs, ensures portability across ROS versions, and makes the algorithm easier to test and maintain over time.

 ### Example